e-n-f/ridership-model/README.md

     This adjustment used to seem meaningful but no longer does.
   * Scale the probability to match the actual station-to-station ridership counts: 1282600 times the 0.8th power of the probability.
   * Sum the estimated station-to-station ridership count for each station pair
-  * For each station, scale it again to match the station totals by calculating 2.15 times the 0.792power of the station total.
+  * For each station, scale it again to match the station totals by calculating 2.15 times the 0.792th power of the station total.

 There are a lot of regression-to-the-mean problems along the way, but it's not too bad.